clix-so/clix-ios-sdk/README.md

 6. ✅ `Clix.setPushPermissionGranted()` is called after requesting permissions (when not using auto-request)
 7. ✅ Testing on a real device (push notifications don't work on iOS 26 simulator)
 8. ✅ Debug logs show "FCM registration token received" message

+### iOS 26 Simulator Known Issue

+⚠️ **APNs Token Registration Not Working on iOS 26 Simulator**

+The `didRegisterForRemoteNotificationsWithDeviceToken` method is not called on iOS 26 simulators (particularly iPhone 17 + iOS 26 combination), preventing push token collection during development.
+This is a confirmed Apple simulator bug affecting multiple push notification SDKs including Firebase and OneSignal.

+**Status**:
+- This issue persists as of iOS 26.1/Xcode 26.1.1
+- Multiple SDK providers have confirmed this as an Apple simulator-specific limitation
+- Real iOS 26 devices work correctly

+**Workaround**: Always test push notification features on real physical devices.
+This simulator limitation does not affect production apps.

+**Related Community Reports**:
+- [Firebase iOS SDK #15327](https://github.com/firebase/firebase-ios-sdk/issues/15327) - Messaging.messaging().token returns error in iOS 26 Simulator
+- [Firebase iOS SDK #15315](https://github.com/firebase/firebase-ios-sdk/issues/15315) - didRegisterForRemoteNotificationsWithDeviceToken not called on iPhone 17 + iOS 26 simulator

+**Note for UISceneDelegate Users**: If migrating to UISceneDelegate, AppDelegate must still be maintained for remote notification handling as there's no scene delegate equivalent for APNs token registration methods.

 ### Getting Help